Do Maine Coons Have Oily Fur?

 Maine Coon Grooming Tips

 Cats are fastidious groomers, but even the cleanest of cats need a little help from their owners from time to time.
+It is important to establish a grooming routine to regulate your cat’s hygiene.

 Brushing is an essential part of caring for any cat, but this is especially true for Maine Coons since these longhaired cats are prone to tangles and matting.
+If you do not brush your cat enough they might swallow a lot of hair while grooming.

-Watch out for over brushing though; as daily brushing can irritate your cat’s fur and even result in bald patches!
+Do not overbrush as daily brushing can irritate your cat’s fur and even result in bald patches!

 Maine Coons have long, thick coats in the winter, and shorter, thinner coats in the summer so they can better adapt to temperature changes.